Lecture #5 looked at the training of single neurons (TLUs) using gradient descent methods.

 Notes are available in two formats:

-The lecture covered material from Chapter 3 of the textbook, from pages 39-44.
-If you have the textbook, read through this.
+The lecture covered material from Chapter 3 of Nilsson's "Artificial Intelligence: A new synthesis", from pages 39-44.
+If you have access to this book, read through these pages.

 If you want more detail on the Widrow-Hoff procedure, you can read the original article: